jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-31.md

-interest as it is affected by the rates and services of electric utilities and other providers of electric power, and pursuant to Section 76 of the Act, the public shall be educated on the Restructuring of the electric power industry and Privatization of NPC.
+interest as it is affected by the rates and services of electric utilities and other providers of electric power, and pursuant to Section 76 of the Act, the public shall be educated on the Restructuring of the electric power industry and Privatization of NAPOCOR.

 Section 2.
 Consumer Education.

-The DOE shall undertake, in coordination with the ERC, NPC, NEA and the Department of Education (DepEd), DTI, Office of the Press Secretary (OPS) – Philippine Information Agency (PIA), the academe, and the non-government organizations and consumer groups or associations, continuing information, education and communication program for consumers.
+The DOE shall undertake, in coordination with the ERC, NAPOCOR, NEA and the Department of Education (DepEd), DTI, Office of the Press Secretary (OPS) – Philippine Information Agency (PIA), the academe, and the non-government organizations and consumer groups or associations, continuing information, education and communication program for consumers.
 This shall include, but not be limited to, the following:
-(a) Industry Restructuring and NPC Privatization;
+(a) Industry Restructuring and NAPOCOR Privatization;
 (b) Implementation of Retail Competition and Open Access and their impact on End-users and on the proper use of electric power.
 It shall include the existence of competitive electricity suppliers, choice of